PandasThumb/pandasthumb.github.io/_posts/2024/2024-09-15-artificial.md

 agriculture, farmers often bred from their best animals (or plants).
 Charles Darwin paid close attention to the ways animals had been changed by breeding, both for food production or as pets.
+He was particularly attentive to the reesults of pigeon breeding.
 "Natural selection" was named in analogy to artificial selection.

 <!--more-->